sajani-vithana/sajani-vithana.github.io/_pages/about.md

 - Sep 2024: Our paper on [Multi-Group Proportional Representation in Retrieval](https://arxiv.org/pdf/2407.08571) was accepted at NeurIPS 2024!

-- Sep 2024: I gave a talk on *Information and Coding Theoretic Tools for Privacy-Preserved Distributed Learning* at LMU Munich.
+- Sep 2024: I gave a (virtual) talk on *Information and Coding Theoretic Tools for Privacy-Preserved Distributed Learning* at LMU Munich.

 - Aug 2024: I presented our work on *Differentially Private Distributed Mean Estimation* at TPDP 2024 and SIAM MDS 2024.